Common questions about Catering industry placements

 You can adapt the industry placement model to fit your requirements.
 Planning the placement with seasonality and business peaks and troughs in mind will help your organisation.

 It could be useful for the student to come in initially at a quiet time, to observe and understand how your organisation works, and then come back for the bulk of the placement to continue learning and to support staff at the busiest times.
 This would give the student exposure to a variety of tasks and learning.
-The college or school will support you to link your work with the student’s course content.
+The school or college will support you to link your work with the student’s course content.

 Shift patterns and working hours